What is accounts payable and why is it important?

 What is accounts payable automation?

-Capital One offers a solution to managing vendor payments with its Accounts Payable tool.
+Capital One offers a solution for managing vendor payments with its Accounts Payable tool.
 By connecting your Capital One Business account to the tool, you can view, schedule and manage payments while accessing an array of benefits to improve efficiency.
-Plus, you may be able to earn rewards for payments you’re already making to run your business.
+Plus, you may be able to earn rewards on payments you’re already making to run your business when you use your Capital One business card to pay vendors.

 Benefits of accounts payable automation